FrenchGap/FrenchGap/README.md

 ### Hi there, I'm Peter - aka [FrenchGap](https://github.com/FrenchGap) 👋

-## I'm a trainee Air Traffic Controller and self-taught developer
+## I'm an Air Traffic Controller and self-taught developer
 🔭 Working with Typescript, Angular and Firebase.

 ---